-In order to expand innovative programming and meet the demands of District residents, DOES anticipates awarding up to two (2) grants to eligible and successful applicants (see Section B General Provisions).
+In order to expand innovative programming and meet the demands of District residents, DOES anticipates awarding up to two grants to eligible and successful Applicants (see Section B General Provisions).
 Based on fund availability, DOES may exercise option years.
 The following sections detail the components of a successful application.

 Each application should include a program narrative including the budget, budget attachments or program addendums.
 The application should include assurances that all WIOA regulations and data collection methods (federal, state, and local) will be adhered to.
-Additionally, all awardee programming must be DOES branded and in accordance with DOES standards.
 All applications should be submitted to the Grants Management System by 12:00 pm on December 15, 2017.